koral--/blog/source/2016-06-06-ios-code-signing-a-new-method.html.markdown

 2. upgrade both the `Certificate and profile installer` and the `Xcode Archive` steps to the latest versions (at least `1.5.0` and `1.8.0`, respecively, and `Xcode Analyze` version `1.6.0` if you use that step)
 3. select the `Xcode Archive` step
-4. and for the new `Force code signing with Identity` input specify either `iOS Distribution` or `iOS Development`, depending on which type of Certificate/Identity (.p12) you uploaded to [bitrise.io](https://www.bitrise.io/).
+4. and for the new `Force code signing with Identity` input specify either `iPhone Distribution` or `iPhone Development`, depending on which type of Certificate/Identity (.p12) you uploaded to [bitrise.io](https://www.bitrise.io/).
    *You can also upload new ones in the Workflow Editor, under the `Code signing & Files` section, if you'd want to.*

 That's all.
 Save the workflow and start a new build.

-With this setup you can leave your code signing settings in Xcode set to "iOS Development", and you can overwrite that on [bitrise.io](https://www.bitrise.io/) by specifying `iOS Distribution` as the value of `Force code signing with Identity`.
+With this setup you can leave your code signing settings in Xcode set to "iPhone Development", and you can overwrite that on [bitrise.io](https://www.bitrise.io/) by specifying `iPhone Distribution` as the value of `Force code signing with Identity`.

 > Another advantage of this solution is that setting the `Force code signing with Identity`
-> input to a generic category like `iOS Distribution` solves the
+> input to a generic category like `iPhone Distribution` solves the
 > [CocoaPods frameworks code signing issue](http://devcenter.bitrise.io/v1.0/docs/cocoapods-frameworks-signing-issue),
 > where if your main project is set to use Distribution code signing
 > the CocoaPods framework projects still require a Development